joseppbenvenuto/S_P_500_Index_Analysis/README.md

 ![](ReadMe_Images/download-1.png)

 * With 95% confidence, the difference in mean closing prices can be found between **-1056.13 and -1041.1**.
-* The index returned simulated average compounded return of **7%** and at no time during the simulation had prices been lesser in decade 3 than in decade 1.
+* The index returned a simulated average compounded return of **7%** and at no time during the simulation had prices been lesser in decade 3 than in decade 1.
 * If The investor bought the S&P 500 Index at the beginning of Decade 1 and sold at the end of Decade 3 (30 years), the investor would have earned an actual compounded return of **8%**.

 **Decade 1 and Decade 4:**